Heather Booth remembers Freedom Summer 1964

 I was frightened all the time.
 I was insecure.
 I think lots of young women especially are.
 I was afraid that I didn’t know enough, that I might harm someone else with my actions.
 I was also frightened for my life.
 But I realized that poor black people in Mississippi lived with that kind of terror every day.
 I only learned later that while looking for the three missing young men, they found the bodies of eight other black men.
 Their hands were found.
 Their feet had been chopped off.
 They’d been thrown into the Mississippi River and those murders had never even been reported.
 That’s the level of terror that black people lived with.
 [Pause.]
 I want to tell you what happened to the Hawkins family.

 That summer, after Ruleville, I went to Shaw next and lived with Andrew and Mary Lou Hawkins and their children.
 Their generosity was breathtaking.
 We had three or four volunteers in their double bed and they slept somewhere else, probably on the couch in the living room.
-The black community in Shaw had no indoor toilet plumbing, no sewers, no streets or sidewalks.
+The black community in Shaw had no indoor toilet plumbing, no sewers, no streets or sidewalks and no dig sewer drain pipe listing.
 Civic improvements came later though because after that summer the Hawkins’ signed on to a lawsuit challenging that a city can’t improve the white part of town unless they make comparable improvements in the black part.
 They won but at great cost.
 Their home was firebombed twice.
 The second time, a son and two grandchildren were killed.
 Soon after the decision, a cop came to the house, got into an argument with Mrs. Hawkins and killed her in 1972.
 Four murders in one family because people stood up; that should have been national news.
 I didn’t learn about any of this till the 1980s.